Form 2848 -Power of AttorneyEditor Main

 What is a Tax Power of Attorney?

 IRS Form 2848 is used to authorize eligible individuals to represent you before the IRS (such as CPAs and Enrolled Agents).
-Once authorized, the individuals(s) are able to receive and inspect confidential tax information and communicate with the IRS in you behalf.
+Once authorized, the individuals(s) are able to receive and inspect confidential tax information and communicate with the IRS in your behalf.

 What are the Benefits?

 Here at Private Tax Solutions, we offer account monitoring services for our potential and existing clients.
-This allows us to receive notices, discover important notifications, and observe changes on you account.
+This allows us to receive notices, discover important notifications, and observe changes on your account.
 When issues arise, we will notify you not just with the problem, but with a solution as well.
-Because we can take control all communications with the IRS, our Power of Attorney services provide peace of mind.
+Because we can take control of all communications with the IRS, our Power of Attorney services provide peace of mind.